erleans/erleans/README.md

 Stateful grains are backed by persistent storage and referenced by a primary key set by the grain.
 An activiation of a grain is a single Erlang process in on an Erlang node (silo) in an Erlang cluster.
 Activation placement is handled by Erleans and communication is over standard Erlang distribution.
 If a grain is sent a message and does not have a current activiation one is spawned.

 Grain state is persisted through a database provider with an always increasing change id or etag.
-If the change id or etag has been by another activiation the activation attempting to save state will stop.
+If the change id or etag has been by another activation the activation attempting to save state will stop.

 Activations are registered through [lasp_pg](https://github.com/lasp-lang/lasp_pg.git).